dansand/Python/part1/conditions.md

 >
 >There are only two Boolean objects:`True` and `False`.
 In python expressions `True` and `False` are special words in which represent true and false statements.

 >However, they aren't the only values in Python that are true and false.
-After reading and running the code below, explain what the rule is for which values are considered true and which are considered false.
+After reading and running the following `if` statements, explain what the rule is for which values are considered true and which are considered false.
 >
 > ~~~ {.python}
 > if '':